This review was updated on 15th April 2016 and all the information is correct as of that date

 About the card

 The Virgin Atlantic Black credit cards – issued by MBNA (Bank of America) – come as a double-pack of an American Express and a Visa card.
-This has become a trend in recent years, with card issuers wanting to benefit from Amex’s higher merchant fees whilst at the same time not wanting to put off anyone who is concerned about limited Amex acceptance.
+This model may not continue into the future as Amex fees on co-brand cards to UK retailers are now capped at the same level as MasterCard / Visa at 0.3%.

 MBNA also issues the United, American Airlines, Emirates, Etihad and Lufthansa credit cards, amongst others.
 This may impact your ability to get the Virgin card if you already hold an existing MBNA product.